Trails of

 Trail Profile Back to the Top

-The Oak Creek Loop is a single track shaped like an inverted "U," connected at the ends with a short section of street and meeting Los Robles Trail at the top.
+Description The Oak Creek Loop is a single track shaped like an inverted "U," connected at the ends with a short section of street and joining to Los Robles Trail at the top.
 The two sides have very different personalities.
-The west side has two trail separted by a small fence.
+The west side has two trails separted by a small fence and mostly under a canopy of huge oak trees.
 On one side is a nature walk, and on the other side is a very tame biking and equestrian trail.
 It climbs very genly over its length, except for the last few dozen feet that is quite a bit steeper.
-It is very peaceful and perfect for beginners, although not very long.
+This section is also known as the Whole Access Trail because it can accommodate wheel chairs, and there is a cable and plates with brail along the fence to guide blind people.
 The east side has rocky patches, small ruts, sudden rises and dips, and tight corners.
 It is fondly known as the Space Mountain whoop-de-doos.
-It's a blast to go down and the perfect way to end a ride in the region (nobody ever rides up it - if you want to go down it again, ride up the western leg of this loop).
+It's a blast to ride down and the perfect way to end a ride in the region (nobody ever rides up it - if you want to go down it again, ride up the western leg of this loop).
+Note for hikers: If you take the eastern leg, hike up it (north to south) so you can see oncoming mountain bikers!

 Length (miles)